Chapter 6 : Well, those cars should have been watching, anyway...

-"I don't know, maybe I'll just act like myself so they hate me, you're forced to break up with me and I never see you again," I sneered back, incensed that he could just stand there and act like master of the universe because daddy
+"I don't know, maybe I'll just act like myself so they hate me, you're forced to break up with me and I never see you again," I sneered back, incensed that he could just stand there and act like master of the universe because daddy was famous.

 "Oh, you know what?
 You can –" I interrupted him with my hand, splaying my fingers wide and stopping him mid flow.
 The resulting silence was one of the sweetest I'd ever heard.

 "The water will be bubbling when it comes to a boil," I snapped, "Now, if you don't mind, I'm going to get changed.
 What kind of thing would be appropriate for meeting the fam?"